roeycn/rick-and-morty-site/README.app.md

 ![App Final 02](https://res.cloudinary.com/dqse2txyi/image/upload/v1649653441/blogs/nextjs-app-tailwind/app-final-2_dx6pei.png)

 How cool is that?
 We just built our own functioning search engine.
-Ready to work at Google or NASA now right?
+Ready to work at Index or NASA now right?

 Couple small features to keep in mind, you can return to home and search again by clicking the "Home" link.
 You can also search by typing your value and just pressing "enter" since it's a `<form>` element and the browser handles that behavior automatically by triggering `onSubmit`.